-Emphasis is being placed on methodologies and approaches for improved soil and water conservation strategies, livelihood diversification (increased and diversified production of vegetables, fruit and field crops and integration of small livestock) and value adds (such as entrepreneurial opportunities and diversification of income options).
+Emphasis is placed on methodologies and approaches for improved soil and water conservation strategies, livelihood diversification (increased and diversified production of vegetables, fruit and field crops and integration of small livestock) and value adds (such as entrepreneurial opportunities and diversification of income options).

-Monitoring is important and in addition to monitoring being conducted by the facilitators (both trainers and local champions/facilitators) a local framework for self and peer assessment and monitoring of progress is employed using the 'Five Fingers' principles (developed by AWARD) for on farm practices.
+Monitoring is important and in addition to monitoring being conducted by the facilitators (both trainers and local champions/facilitators); a local framework for self and peer assessment and monitoring of progress is employed using the 'Five Fingers' principles as developed by AWARD for farm practices.
+(See Brochure: Principles of soil and water conservation in agroecology).
 Local criteria for assessment of each 'finger' (things we are doing and changing) are developed alongside an easy scoring process to track implementation and progress.